Ernest Hanbury Hankin: Other areas of work

 Hankin protested the introduction of the 1876 British Act against vivisection into India.
 He wrote that it came in the way of scientific research and that the legal measures should only be aimed to control cruelty imposed by traditional Indian practices noting that "so far as Englishmen of science are concerned the prevention of wanton or unnecessary cruelty to animals might safely be left to their good taste and good feeling."

 While in India, Hankin studied the Islamic geometric patterns that he observed, publishing some of them in 1905.
+This earned him a medal of the Society of Arts.
 His main findings only found publication from 1925, after his return to the UK, when "The Drawing of Geometric Patterns in Saracenic Art" finally appeared in Memoirs of the Archaeological Survey of India, under the editorship of J. F. Blakiston.
 This and later writings have influenced computer scientists and mathematicians in the 21st century, notably Craig S. Kaplan.
 (Note: Kaplan was led to produce the Taprats, Islamic Star Pattern software to generate patterns like those drawn by Hankin.)